Moesif/moesifwsgi/README.md

 ```

-If you are using a Framework that is build on top of WSGI, it should just work.
+If you are using a framework that is built on top of WSGI, it should work just by adding the Moesif middleware.
-Please read the documentation for that framework on how to add middlewares to
+Please read the documentation for your specific framework on how to add middleware.
-your app.

-## Setting options
+## Configuration options

 #### __`APPLICATION_ID`__
 (__required__), _string_, is obtained via your Moesif Account, this is required.